alhusseingamal/Shipping-Company-Simulation/README.md

         - keeping track of the status of trucks: empty, loading, moving, unloading, finished, in maintenance, in checkup
         - keeping tracks of all the data and statistics necessary to calculate the required info about utilzation
         - and more....
-    UI // user interface; responsible for any interfacing with the user Event // from which 3 subclasses inherit: PreparationEvent, CancelEvent, PromotionEvent Truck : keeps all info related to a truck: ID, speed, type, etc..
+*    UI // user interface; responsible for any interfacing with the user
+*    Event // from which 3 subclasses inherit: PreparationEvent, CancelEvent, PromotionEvent
+*    Truck : keeps all info related to a truck: ID, speed, type, etc..
-    Cargo : keeps all cargo info: its waiting time, id, type, expected delivery time Time : An auxiliary class to keep track time.
+*    Cargo : keeps all cargo info: its waiting time, id, type, expected delivery time
+*    Time : An auxiliary class to keep track time.
 It wasn't necessary for the project, but we figured that creating it would keep the code simpler in many cases

-Notes:
+## Notes:

-1 - Throughout the project, dequeue and queue operations are used to deal with different types of objects i.e. trucks, cargos, etc...
+1. Throughout the project, dequeue and queue operations are used to deal with different types of objects i.e. trucks, cargos, etc...
 This is for sure not the optimal way to achieve the desired result, but it was a project requirement to use queues as they are in their basic structure and not to loop over them

-2 - Most of the time the code is simple enough and self-explanatory(owing in part to variable naming), so I omitted explanations of many parts, to avoid stuffing the code with long unnecessary paragraphs
+2. Most of the time the code is simple enough and self-explanatory(owing in part to variable naming), so I omitted explanations of many parts, to avoid stuffing the code with long unnecessary paragraphs

 For more info, refer to the project description document

+## Credits
+This project is created by:
+    Alhussein Gamal Hussein
+    Mohamed Ahmed Ibrahim